AndreDenadai/Parallax-Scrolling-Website/README.md

 # Parallax-Scrolling-Website
 #### Hi !!👋

-#### I'm André and this project is a web page with Parallax Scrolling Moon Light effect just using HTML + CSS + JS.
+#### I'm André and this project is a web page with Parallax Scrolling Moon Light effect just using HTML + CSS.

 I hope you enjoy it!